 Sabbatical leave may be taken for a full year at half salary or a half year at full salary.
+Benefits during sabbatical leave will be granted in accordance with University policy from time to time.
 In the ordinary case, faculty granted sabbatical leave who fail to complete one year of full-time service at the University immediately following their sabbatical leave will be required to repay the monies advanced to them by the University during their sabbatical unless the University terminates their employment.
+For example, this means that if faculty enter phased retirement or retire in the year immediately following a sabbatical, the monies advanced to them by the University during their sabbatical university during their sabbatical must be repaid to the University.

-The granting of a sabbatical leave is determined after taking into consideration the Law School's staffing requirements and other factors, such as scholarly productivity and the outcome of previous sabbatical leaves.
-Preference will be given to leave requests that would not require the Law School to hire teaching staff to cover duties of the faculty member requesting a leave.
+Final approval for the sabbatical leave rests with the Dean.
+The granting of a sabbatical leave is determined after taking into consideration the Law School's staffing requirements and other factors, such as the quality of the applicant's proposal, the applicant's scholarly productivity, teaching, and service, and the outcome of previous sabbatical leaves.
+Preference will be given to leave requests that would not require the Law School to hire teaching staff to cover the duties of the faculty member requesting a leave.
 This constraint limits the number of sabbatical leaves that can be accommodated in a particular semester.
-Normally, a sabbatical leave is not granted if the applicant's request is for the purpose of accepting remunerative employment.
+A sabbatical leave will not be granted if the applicant's request is for the purpose of accepting remunerative employment.
+Such a request should be accommodated by seeking an unpaid leave of absence which will be considered only if allowable under the Conflict of Interest and Leave of Absence policies.